crisuscata/create-token-jwt-app/README.md

 # create-token-jwt-app
-Create token using framework jjwt
+Create token using Java and framework jjwt
+It project was used of https://github.com/jwtk/jjwt